Malav5372/BayesMax/BayesOptiPy/README.md

 At the core of BayesMax is the concept of Bayesian optimization, a sophisticated technique that constructs a posterior distribution of functions, often modeled as a Gaussian process.
 This distribution encapsulates the essence of the target function and continually improves as more observations are made.
 As a result, the algorithm becomes progressively certain about which regions within the parameter space merit exploration and which do not.

-BayesMax encapsulates my journey into the realm of Bayesian optimization, an innovative technique that combines the power of statistics and machine learning to maximize outcomes.
+Bayesian optimization, an innovative technique that combines the power of statistics and machine learning to maximize outcomes.
 At its core, this project leverages Gaussian processes, a robust tool for approximating and optimizing complex and costly objective functions.

 ![image](https://github.com/Malav5372/BayesMax/assets/144440737/afadf501-ea7d-4e12-85ce-e7ca41cf2b1e)